Apply for a unique Research Assistant opportunity and earn 3 or 6 credits.

 Join an ongoing research project carried out by a DIS faculty member.
 As a Research Assistant, you collaborate closely with your mentor.
 By the end of your semester, you will grasp the complexities of the research process.
 In some cases, short travel with your mentor to European research institutions may occur.
 All costs are covered by DIS.
 Information will be provided before the start of the semester.

-Examples of the 3-Credit Research Assistantships are:
+3-Credit Research Assistantships are:

 - Research Assistant: Can Psychological Intervention Decrease Political Polarization?